 If you’re thinking about selling your home, you’ve got two factors in your favor right now.
 Home inventory is low, and demand for homes is sky-high.
-Millennials (born between 1981-1996) are buying more homes than any other age group, and that trend is expected to continue.
+Millennials (born between 1981-1996) are buying more homes than any other age group – often taking advantage of the benefits of FHA loans – and that trend is expected to continue.
 The coronavirus pandemic is helping with this surge, thanks to low-interest rates and the desire for more space as people spend more time at home.

 You can help your home stand out by focusing on these features millennial homebuyers love.

 This generation values convenience: The less home maintenance required, the better.
 Millennials prefer hardwood flooring to carpet that requires shampooing.
 They also choose synthetic decking over wooden decks that need annual restaining.
 The low-maintenance mantra extends to your yard – more on that in a moment.